nortikin/sverchok/docs/tree_evaluation_system.rst

 `Update all` operator (:ref:`layout_manager`)
     It is the same as `re-update all nodes` operator but effect all trees in a file.

-.. _live_update_operator:

-Live update modal operator (:ref:`3d_panel`)
-    It makes update some nodes, which read information from Blender objects, via timer with update period about 1/10 second.
-If the tree did not manage to update while this period next event will be ignored.
-    In this case there can be a visible lag between user action and tree response.

 Frame changes
     Update upon frame changes.
 Extra information `Animation`_.